 Retire in Pooler, Georgia?

 Overview: Pooler started out as a railroad stop on the Central of Georgia Railroad in the 1830s.
-It is about 12 miles inland from the northern Georgia coast, and it has boomed by 400% within the last two decades.
+It is about 12 miles inland from the northern Georgia coast, and it has grown by 34% within the last decade.